boseabhishek/i-walk-into-a-nosql-bar/README.md

         - When I query by gamer's id and game title

+        - Then I could fetch the top score for that gamer

+> Scenario: User requests topscore of each game

+        - Given there are multiple gamers with game title they have played
+            - And the respective scores

+        - When I query by game title

-        - Then I could fetch the top score
+        - Then I could fetch the top score for that game title

 ## :beer: first stop: AWS DynamoDB lounge